 - 10.1.
 The HGDM is a water services authority institution therefore it responsible for water services to the entire district.
 The following free basic services will be provided as per area: - 10.2.
-Indigent urban areas 6Kl of water and 3Kl for sanitation per household. - 10.3.
-Indigent rural areas have RDP standpipe for water and one approved VIP toilet per household; and
+Indigent urban areas 6KI of free basic water and sanitation per household. - 10.3.
+Indigent rural areas have RDP standpipe for water and one approved VIP toilet per household; and - 10.4.
+Indigent farm dwellers will be provided with 6KI of water and an approved VIP toilet per household (provided they do not reside on the farm).